Mc-Zen/zero/src/accessibility.typ

 // How to form the plural of a constituent unit.
 For each language, this should
 // be a function that takes a unit symbol string, e.g. "Hz",
-// and a float count which is assumed to be of some plural amount
+// and a float count which is assumed to be of some plural amount.
 #let pluralize = (
   en: (unit, count) => {
     let singular = units.en.at(unit)